chemlab/chemlab/docs/gromacs.rst

 names in the ".top" file and then matches those to the ".gro" file to infer the bonds and interactions.

-.. todo:: Add picture of the export dictionary
+TODO Add picture of the export dictionary

 How do we write the .gro file?
 Since we've already setup our export information, this is an one-liner::